 - Solution 5: Change Your Roku Remote To Upgraded Versions

 - Solution 6: Rotate Your TV Set or Block the Path By Hand

 Before you continue, you can also check out our general article on how to stop a remote from controlling two TVs regardless of the brand.

 Below, we will discuss each item in detail:

 Here is a quick fix to sort out the problem you are dealing with:

 Solution 1: Change The Settings Of The Universal Remote

 If you have a universal remote for your Roku TVs, changing your universal remote’s settings can help.

 Since this remote is designed to control several devices, disabling the option to choose more than one device (here, TV) can put an end to the signal conflict between them.
-The best thing about such remotes is they can either be used to control one or more than one TVs separately.
+The best thing about such remotes is they can be used to control one or more TVs separately.